 My Name is Bao.
 I’m a proud 80’s baby.
-I was born in sunny Southern California and have been living in the beautiful Bay Area since the early ’90s.
-I live with my amazing and supportive wife, two playful and silly daughters, and fluffy and loyal Cockapoo, Kobe.
-Besides cooking and barbecuing, I love to spend time with my girls, host events to entertain family and friends, go grocery shopping, listen to different kinds of music (depending on my mood), watch wrestling, documentaries, and cooking shows, read cookbooks, eat bomb ass food, and basically do whatever makes me feel happy.
+I live in the beautiful Bay Area, CA with my amazing and supportive wife, two amazing pre-teen daughters, and fluffy and loyal Cockapoo, Kobe.
+Besides cooking and barbecuing, I love to spend quality time with my family, hangout with friends, hike, read, try new restaurants, taste new food, and basically do whatever makes me feel happy.
 At the end of the day, FOOD IS ALWAYS ON MY MIND!

 After my wife and I moved into our own house in 2010, I finally had my own kitchen to experiment and cook whatever I want in MY kitchen.
 I created No Limit Cooking to: